-Ajay is one of the top employment lawyers in the world.
+Ajay used to be one of the top employment lawyers in the world.
 He was a senior partner at India’s leading law firm, Trilegal, where he built one of the most successful legal practices in the country.
-After being deeply influenced by what was happening with the planet, Ajay decided to move away from the law to focus his attention on sustainability and climate change.
-He is incredibly passionate about art, science, sustainability and well-being and is working on impacting all of them in every way he can.
+After being deeply influenced by what was happening with the planet, Ajay decided to focus his attention on sustainability and climate change.
+He is incredibly passionate about art, science, sustainability, and wellbeing.
 Ajay is a strong believer in empathy, design thinking and collaborative frameworks.
 He is a co-founder at Bangalore Creative Circus, a 20,000 sq feet space in Bangalore that was set up to build awareness and promote solutions around sustainable and conscious living.
 He is also on the Board of Dream a Dream.
 Ajay loves art, music, sport, and creativity.

-Jai is a Climate Action and Environmental Sustainability enthusiast who hopes to enable all individuals, communities and organisations to be more sustainable, resilient, and eventually thrive in the new Climate Reality that is upon us.
-His main reason to tackle the harmful effects of climate change is to preserve the planet’s natural biodiversity for future generations to enjoy.
-Previously, Jai has worked as a social impact consultant for Sattva Consulting for three years, where he supported multiple funders with the design, implementation and monitoring of their social impact initiatives.
-His passions include yoga, cycling, photography, travelling and spending time in the stillness of nature.
+Jai is a Climate Action and Environmental Sustainability enthusiast who plans to enable all individuals, communities and organisations to be more sustainable, resilient, and eventually thrive in the new Climate Reality that is upon us.
+His main reason to address the harmful effects of climate change is to preserve the planet’s natural biodiversity for future generations to enjoy.
+Previously, Jai has worked as a social impact consultant for Sattva Consulting, where he supported multiple funders with the design, implementation and monitoring of their social impact initiatives.
+He enjoys practicing yoga, cycling, photography, travelling and spending time in the stillness of nature.
 He holds a Sociology degree from Durham University.

 Anjali is an environment conservation enthusiast, animal lover and an ardent propagator of sustainable living.
 She is a believer in the intersectionality of climate change and feminism, and is passionate about the mountains and mitigating the harmful effects of climate change.
 She believes that an active and concentrated effort to bring about awareness and dispel misconstrued notions about climate change and sustainable living can take the fight against climate change ahead by leaps and bounds.
 Anjali graduated from Gujarat National Law University in 2016 and has been litigating in Bangalore for over three years.